Rail profile: Bullhead rail

-Bullhead rail is similar to double-headed rail except that the profile of the head of the rail is not the same as that of the foot.
-Bullhead rail evolved from double-headed rail but, because it did not have a symmetrical profile, it was never possible to flip it over and use the foot as the head.
-Therefore, because the rail no longer had the originally-perceived benefit of reusability, it was a very expensive method of laying track.
-Heavy cast iron chairs were needed to support the rail, which was secured in the chairs by wooden (later steel) wedges or "keys" which required regular attention.

-Bullhead rail has now been almost completely replaced by flat-bottom rail on British railways, although it survives on the national rail system in some sidings or branch lines.
-It can also be found on heritage railways, due both to the desire to maintain an historic appearance, and the salvage and reuse of old track components from the main lines.
-The London Underground continued to use bullhead rail after it had been phased out elsewhere in Britain, but in the last few years has there been a concerted effort to convert its track to flat-bottom rail.
-However, the process of replacing track in tunnels is a slow process due to the impossibility of using heavy plant and machinery.
+Bullhead rail has been almost completely replaced by flat-bottom rail on the British rail system, although it survives on some branch lines and sidings.
+It can also be found on heritage railways, due both to the desire to maintain an historic appearance, and the use of old track components salvaged from main lines.
+The London Underground continued to use bullhead rail after it had been phased out elsewhere in Britain but, in the last few years, there has been a concerted effort to replace it with flat-bottom rail.
+However, the process of replacing track in tunnels is a slow one, due to the difficulty of using heavy plant and machinery.

 Grooved rail

 Where a rail is laid in a road surface (pavement) or within grassed surfaces, there has to be accommodation for the flange.
 This is provided by a slot called the flangeway.
 The rail is then known as grooved rail, groove rail, or girder rail.
 The flangeway has the railhead on one side and the guard on the other.
 The guard carries no weight, but may act as a checkrail.

 Grooved rail was invented in 1852 by Alphonse Loubat, a French inventor who developed improvements in tram and rail equipment, and helped develop tram lines in New York City and Paris.
 The invention of grooved rail enabled tramways to be laid without causing a nuisance to other road users, except unsuspecting cyclists, who could get their wheels caught in the groove.
-The grooves may become filled with gravel and dirt (particularly if infrequently used or after a period of idleness) and need clearing from time to time, this being done by a "scrubber" tram.
+The grooves may become filled with gravel and dirt (particularly if infrequently used or after a period of idleness) and need clearing from time to time, this being done by a "scrubber" vehicle (either a specialised tram, or a maintenance road-rail vehicle).
 Failure to clear the grooves can lead to a bumpy ride for the passengers, damage to either wheel or rail and possibly derailing.